software-development-project-1/software-development-project-1.github.io/material/project-description.md

 >
 > There should also be a page where the results of a quiz are displayed.
 The page should display the total number of answers, the correct answer percentage and the number of correct and wrong answers for each question.
 >
 > So that the students can share their thoughts about a quiz, the student should be able to review a quiz.
-There should be a page where the student can write a review and see other student's reviews for a quiz.
+There should be a page where the student can write a review and see other students' reviews for a quiz.
 It should also be possible for the student to edit and delete reviews.
 >
 > -- The Product Owner of Quizzer